 National Assembly in St. Paul’s cathedral, Frankfurt

 The National Assembly certainly had to face tremendous tasks.
-Its standing, however, was low from the very first.
-The princes had given in only for the moment, and most of them, above all the big powers Prussia and Austria, did not even think of accepting the victory of revolution.
-They acted as if the National Assembly did not exist.
+Its standing, however, was low from the start.
+The old forces, above all the big powers Prussia and Austria, had given in only for the moment.
+Similarly, they acted as if the National Assembly did not exist.
 There was nothing that the National Assembly could do except protest, since it had no executive power.
-While the National Assembly discussed about a new constitution, it was overtaken by reality.
+While the National Assembly discussed a new constitution, it was overtaken by reality.
 The fights continued and the old powers regained territories and might.

 Troops against democrats

-In November 1848, Count Schwarzenberg crushed the revolutionary movement in Austria and restored absolute monarchy with Francis Joseph I (in German Franz Joseph, 1848-1916) as new Emperor.
-Robert Blum, a member of the National Assembly, had been sent to Vienna to encourage the republicans.
+In November 1848, Count Schwarzenberg crushed the revolutionary movement in Austria and restored absolute monarchy.
+Francis Joseph I (in German Franz Joseph, 1848-1916) became Emperor.
+Robert Blum, a member of the National Assembly, was in Vienna to encourage the republicans.
 In those desperate days, he got involved in street fights and was arrested.
 In defiance of his immunity as a member of the National Assembly and all the protests, he was executed on November 9, 1848.

-Troops marched into Berlin, and the old powers regained control.
+Meanwhile, troops marched into Berlin, and the old powers regained control.
 Frederick William IV appointed a new cabinet that consisted of conservatives only.
 On December 5, 1848, he imposed a constitution of his own.
 It provided for a two-house-parliament.
-The upper house, the Herrenhaus (“House of Lords”), was appointed by the King.
+The king appointed the upper house, the Herrenhaus (“House of Lords”).
 The lower house, the Landtag, was elected by all male taxpayers.
 Yet, their votes did not have the same weight.
 According to the amount of taxes paid, the voters were divided into three classes.
 As a result, the few voters with a high income, and therefore a considerable amount of taxes paid, had a lot more political influence than large parts of the population with little or none income.

 Schurz and Kinkel join the revolutionaries

-Schurz, Kinkel, and others from the University of Bonn community were among them.
-In the night of May 10/11, 1849, they both marched at the top of 120 citizens to the arsenal in Siegburg, to get the Landwehr’s weapons stored there.
+Schurz, Kinkel, and others from the Bonn community were among them.
+In the night of May 10/11, 1849, they both marched at the top of 120 citizens to the arsenal in Siegburg, to get weapons.
 But the operation failed, Kinkel and Schurz had to flee.
 They joined the revolution in the Palatinate and Baden.

 Schurz then went to London.
-There he met Margarete, who become his wife.
+There he met Margarethe, who became his wife.
 In August 1852, they emigrated to the United States.
 Margarethe opened a kindergarten in Watertown, the first in the United States.
 Carl Schurz became an accomplished journalist and later American statesman and reformer, almost friends with President Lincoln, and Secretary of the Interior under President Rutherford B. Hayes.

 Read more about him in my emigrants’ story “At home at the Rhine and in America”.